syncfusion-content/blazor-docs/blazor/datagrid/paging.md

 {% previewsample "https://blazorplayground.syncfusion.com/embed/LjVTtshJAItZMYUX?appbar=false&editor=false&result=true&errorlist=false&theme=bootstrap5" %}

-## Change the page count
+### Change the page count

 The Syncfusion Grid allows you to adjust the number of pages displayed in the pager container.
 This is useful when you want to manage the number of pages you see while navigating through extensive datasets.
 The default value of **PageCount** property is 8.

 To change the page count in the Syncfusion Grid, you can utilize the [PageCount](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridPageSettings.html#Syncfusion_Blazor_Grids_GridPageSettings_PageCount) property in [GridPageSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_PageSettings) component, which defines the number of pages displayed in the pager container.

-The following example demonstrates how to change the page count of a Grid using an external button click based on **TextBox** input.
+The following example demonstrates how to change the page count of a Grid using an external button click based on **NumericTextBox** input.

 {% tabs %}
 {% highlight razor tabtitle="Index.razor" %}